 Aranda ridge separates the Belconnen and Molonglo Valley.
 The hill is known for its scenic views and rural landscape.
 The descent to Lake Burley Griffin is thrilling.

 A shared path

 Evenings, after work, Aranda hill can get busy and not without some risk as the community path is shared with locals walking their dogs.
 The path is currently not lit but really should be.

 The lower section of the Aranda bike path (C5) has been resurfaced following the 2020 ACT Election but is already cracking due to tree roots.
 The root cause of the cracking previously was also the trees.
 This problem is well understood as asphalt reshapes itself to the underlying ground like a glacier.
 Asphalt is more like plasticine than concrete.
-The ACT Active Travel Stand Drawings and Austroads recommendations for bike paths provide recommendations for bike path construction to avoid such issues.
-For roads the asphalt is laid on a thick compacted road base (for John Gorton Drive it has about a 30 cm thickness).
-The construction of a bike path is similar with a thick “road base” and a relative thin layer of asphalt over that.
-The “road base” is important as it provides the stability and load bearing that asphalt lacks.
+If we built better quality bike paths to the prescribed standards (ACT Active Travel Standard Drawings and Austroads recommendations), we could avoid such issues.

 Finally, the last photo shows a rest for cyclists that has been knocked over and since replaced.
 The cause of the problem is a 6o km/h minor collector crossing a Principle Community Route.
 The ACT Active Travel design standards require a Priority Crossing at such intersections due to the high danger of conflicts.